-Give yourself permission to indulge in a piece of these gluten-free brownies.
+Give yourself permission to indulge with this gluten-free brownies recipe.
 Unlike most brownies, these are sweetened with coconut sugar, so they don’t taste overly sweet.
 Topped with pretzel bits, cashews and chocolate chips, these gluten-free brownies will certainly please a crowd!

 Thank you Pamela’s Products for sponsoring this gluten-free brownies recipe!

 The holiday season is all about chocolate.
 I can’t let it go by without sharing a chocolate recipe on the blog!
 Brownies, in my opinion, are a universal crowd pleaser.
 Do you know anyone who doesn’t enjoy a good brownie?

 For the longest time, I was a brownies-from-the-box kind of person, but ever since I started making them from scratch, I haven’t gone back.
 I suppose it’s because I like controlling the amount of sugar that goes into my desserts.
 Brownies from a box are usually on the “bit too sweet” side for me, so I tend to ease up on the sugar when I make my own.